Fast, flexible, and accurate evaluation of gravitational-wave Malmquist bias with machine learning: Population inference

 \subsection{Likelihood}

-The standard likelihood used in population inference for gravitational-wave sources in the presence of selection biases is, e.g.,~\citep{Thrane2019, Mandel2019, Vitale2020},
+The standard likelihood used in population inference for gravitational-wave sources in the presence of selection biases is (e.g.,~\cite{Thrane2019, Mandel2019, Vitale2020}),

-Where the product over $i$ runs over the $N$ events with data $d_i$.
+Where the product over $i$ runs over the $N$ observed events with data $d_i$.
 The integral over $\theta_i$ is typically performed by importance sampling from the single-event posterior distribution for $p(\theta_i | d_i)$ as is done to calculate $P_{\text{det}}$.
-We take the publicly available samples from the single-event posterior distributions from~\cite{GWTC1, GWTC2}.
+We take the publicly available samples from the single-event posterior distributions from~\cite{GWTC1, GWTC2, GWTC3}.
+Since the likelihood explicitly depends on $\Pdet$, calculating this quantity is the main target of this work.
+This likelihood is then used to explore the posterior distribution for the population parameters given all of the observed data, e.g., in Section~\ref{sec:hyperpe}.